Gamal Nkrumah

 Gamal Gorkeh Nkrumah (born 1958) is a Ghanaian journalist, a Pan-Africanist and an editor of Al Ahram Weekly newspaper.
-He is the eldest son of the first president of Ghana, Kwame Nkrumah, and his Egyptian wife Fathia Nkrumah.
+He is the eldest son of the first president of Ghana, Kwame Nkrumah, and his Egyptian mother Fathia Nkrumah.
 His sister is the Ghanaian politician Samia Nkrumah.

 Gamal Nkrumah received his doctorate in political science from the School of Oriental and African Studies in London.
 He initially worked as a political journalist at Al-Ahram Weekly in Cairo for more than 15 years.
 Presently, he is editor of the international affairs section at the newspaper.